Fruit of the spirit: Faithfulness

 In the Abrahamic Covenant, God promises Abraham and his descendants land, children, and blessings.
 God showed His faithfulness by blessing his barren, 90-year-old wife, Sarah, with a son and preserving that son and his future descendants.

 In the New Covenant, God promised to free His people from the Law by Jesus’ death and resurrection.
-This covenant would bring the forgiveness of sin, renewed hearts, and access to God through prayer.
+This covenant would bring God’s forgiveness of sin, renewed hearts, and access to God through prayer.
 The fulfillment of this covenant was also the fulfillment of the Davidic and Abrahamic Covenants.

 In the Mosaic Covenant, God establishes His Law with the people of Israel after He led them out from under the slavery of the Egyptian pharaohs.
 This covenant promised blessings if the Israelites were obedient and curses if they were disobedient.
 Throughout the Old Testament, you can see how God keeps this promise through the various struggles Israel encounters whenever they stray.